Why Exfoliate? + Best Face Exfoliators for Mature Skin 2026

 Paula’s Choice Skin Perfecting 2% BHA Liquid Exfoliant

-Paula’s Choice skin perfecting toner is a very popular toner contains 2% salicylic acid (BHA) to exfoliate and unclog pores.
+Paula’s Choice skin perfecting toner is a very popular toner that contains 2% salicylic acid (BHA) to exfoliate and unclog pores.
 It’s suitable for oily and acne-prone skin types.

 Pixie Glow Tonic